oceallaigh-p/domestic_bid/README.md

 attendant bid packet.
 It then ranks the lines according to total pay (from greatest to least).

 It uses pandas to read in data from Excel.
-It then creates a class for each line in the bid packet and calculates the total pay for each line.
+It then creates an instance object for each line in the bid packet and calculates the total pay for each line.
 The line objects are then sorted by total pay (from greatest to least) and converted back into a pandas DataFrame.
 The sorted DataFrame is formatted and saved as an HTML file which is then converted into a PDF document using pdfkit.